Back To CourseHistory 103: US History I

 In the mid-1850s, America was facing a political crisis.
 Slavery was threatening to tear the nation apart, and what's worse, the Great Triumvirate - Senators Henry Clay, Daniel Webster and John Calhoun - who had brokered peace and compromise for decades, were all gone.
 It was time for a new generation of leaders, and the Democrats had a rising star: Senator Stephen A. Douglas, known to his detractors as the 'Little Giant.'

-Douglas had worked with Henry Clay to win passage of the controversial Comprise of 1850, infamous for its fugitive slave law.
+Douglas had worked with Henry Clay to win passage of the controversial Compromise of 1850, infamous for its fugitive slave law.
 But more importantly, Douglas had persuaded Americans to accept the idea of popular sovereignty, meaning new states would decide for themselves whether to accept or ban slavery.
 It all sounded so democratic, until it came time to put that theory into practice in Kansas.
 And as you've learned, the whole process was wracked with fraud and violence.
-Douglas' presidential aspirations were dashed, in both 1852 and 1856.
-Then came a terrible blow to the doctrine of popular sovereignty: the Dred Scott decision, in which the Supreme Court said that states could not ban slavery.
+Douglas's presidential aspirations were dashed, in both 1852 and 1856.
+Then came a terrible blow to the doctrine of popular sovereignty: the Dred Scott decision.
 Douglas threw himself into his campaign for re-election to the Senate.
 Thankfully for him (or so he thought), he was being opposed by the virtually unknown Republican, Abraham Lincoln.

 There were seven Lincoln-Douglas debates, in which the two candidates for Senate squared off against each other, challenging the other's ideas about many topics - but most importantly, slavery and its future in the United States.
 Even though these speeches were intended to help elect their respective parties' state legislators, the events attracted tens of thousands of people.
 The audience turned the debates into a sporting event, shouting out questions, cheering, booing and laughing.
 Reporters in Chicago transcribed the speeches, and thanks to the telegraph, the Lincoln-Douglas debates were reported by newspapers across the entire nation and followed closely by the American people.